aniketb21/aniketb21.github.io/index.md

 Hello!
 Welcome to my homepage.

-My name is Aniket Bhatia and I am a final year student at the [Indian Institute of Technology Bombay](http://www.iitb.ac.in/) in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web).
+My name is Aniket Bhatia (he/him/his), and I did my Undergraduate from the [Indian Institute of Technology Bombay](http://www.iitb.ac.in/) in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web).

 I maintain a list of my research projects under the [Research]({{ site.url }}/research/) tab.
 Additionally, do have a look at my other projects under the [Projects]({{ site.url }}/projects/) tab.